Medical conditions are more common among individuals who have resolved a substance use problem

 - For treatment professionals and treatment systems: Medical conditions related to problematic alcohol and other drug use can greatly compound the overall burden felt by sufferers.
 Healthcare providers can begin to reduce this burden by engaging individuals with histories of problematic substance use with long-term recovery management, and encouraging patients to seek regular medical check-ups.
 More assertive medical interventions could also be incorporated into outpatient and inpatient addiction treatment, as well as into long-term recovery management programs.
 Further, individuals currently struggling with alcohol and other drug problem will benefit from better integration of addiction treatment in primary care medical settings.

-- For scientists: Longitudinal research is needed that can help uncover the complex and dynamic relationships between alcohol and other drug use and the onset of various physical diseases over time to better articulate the related trajectory of alcohol and other drug problems and attendant medical conditions, and the frequency at which the medical sequelae of alcohol and other drug problems resolve after individuals overcome their problems with alcohol and other drugs.
+- For scientists: Longitudinal research is needed that can help uncover the complex relationships between alcohol and other drug use and the development of medical conditions over time to improve our understanding of their related trajectories, and how medical sequelae of alcohol and other drug problems potentially resolve in substance use disorder remission.
 There is also a critical need to develop ways to integrate addiction treatment and recovery management with medical care.